Lake houses in Lake Travis

 Cyclists, however, gear up for the undulating granite and limestone hills, part of a fractured plateau, blanketed by parklike open oak forests.
 World-class road-racers celebrate this terrain as among the world’s best places to ride.
 The Mansfield Dam Loop remains an especially popular road route: adrenalin seekers can hit speeds of 60 mph on the infamous Tumbleweed Hill.
 (Don’t worry, there’s a bypass for less gonzo cyclists!)
 Pump up your tires — and legs — early on weekend mornings to avoid heavy car traffic.

 The climate stays relatively moderate year-round, and Lake Travis never closes, except during extreme weather events.
 It boasts around 300 days of sunshine annually, and summer highs can creep into the mid-90s Fahrenheit.
 But don’t sweat the thermometer — Lake Travis averages 78 degrees throughout the year.
 And it also has 118.2 square miles of water to cool off in.
-That said, the humidity can get intense from June to August, making the most popular months to visit September to October and March to May.
+That said, the humidity can get intense from June to August; the most popular months to book vacation rentals here are September to October and March to May.